 Transport Canada is the regulatory body responsible for enforcing air traffic noise control and abatement regulations, and is empowered to sanction both pilots and carriers who violate them.
 The list of offenders is available from Transport Canada.

 NAV CANADA is the air navigation services provider (air traffic control).

 The airlines are responsible for their flight operations, fleet acquisition and compliance to procedures and flight schedules at YUL Montreal-Trudeau.

 Aéroports de Montréal’s soundscape management responsibilities are detailed in its lease with Transport Canada.
 Among other things, ADM is required to develop noise management plans, create a soundscape management committee, and handle complaints regarding noise.
 Each time an apparent irregularity is noted, ADM informs Transport Canada and the ministry then decides on appropriate action.

 ADM uses a cutting-edge system to monitor noise generated by air traffic around Montréal–Trudeau.
-The Airport Noise and Operations Management System (ANOMS), developed by a firm by the name of Brüel & Kjaer, incorporates all of the necessary soundscape management functions, in addition to featuring data analysis and report generation capabilities.
+ANOMS (Airport Noise and Operations Management System) incorporates all of the necessary soundscape management functions, in addition to featuring data analysis and report generation capabilities.

-ANOMS mainly processes ambient-noise data measured by noise sensors placed in strategic areas in nearby neighbourhoods, as well as radar data provided by NAV CANADA on aircraft position, altitude and speed.
-The system also uses weather station information.
+ANOMS processes ambient-noise data measured by noise sensors placed in strategic areas in nearby neighbourhoods, as well as radar data provided by NAV CANADA on aircraft position, altitude and speed.
+The system also processes weather information.